google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-strategies.md

 ![Cache First Diagram](../images/modules/workbox-strategies/cache-first.png)

-Offline webapps will rely heavily on the cache, but for assets that are non-critical and can be gradually cached, a
+Offline web apps will rely heavily on the cache, but for assets that are non-critical and can be gradually cached, a
 [cache first](/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network)
 is the best option.